gottstaff/SimpleMD/README.md

 ## Features

 - **Split-pane editing.** Markdown on the left, live preview on the right.
-- **Single pane mode** Markdown comfortably centered when expression matters.
+- **Single pane mode.** Markdown comfortably centered when expression matters.
 - **Rich preview.** Math (KaTeX), chemistry (mhchem), Mermaid diagrams, …
 - **Document outline.** Jump between headings in long documents.
 - **Insert menus.** Snippets for common markdown, math, basic chemistry, citations, …
 - **Images.** Insert or paste; on save, optionally copy into an `images/` folder beside the document.
-- **PDF export.** Print or save from the preview with basic formatting oprtions.
+- **PDF export.** Print or save from the preview with basic formatting options.
 - **Light AI editing.** One optional command for quick rewrites (see below).
 - **KDE-native.** Kirigami UI, desktop theming, full-screen focus mode.